abdulkader-alrezej/WanLoadBalancer/README.md

 - **rb5009**
 - **hap-ac2**

 ⚠️ Based on OpenWrt (GPLv2).
-Not affiliated with or endorsed by the OpenWrt project.”
+Not affiliated with or endorsed by the OpenWrt project.

 The goal is to comply with free/open-source licenses (especially **GPLv2**) and to enable anyone to **reproduce the same images** from source.